brarbrb/Synthetic-data/README.md

 [One Drive link](https://technionmail-my.sharepoint.com/:f:/g/personal/galavidar_campus_technion_ac_il/Eh-3eWUM5yhAuNl11KZu-Y4BLaKgtJOIW6KxJa1k71yN-w?e=yV6pUz)

 ### ⚠️ Important Notes
 1. In this folder you can find also ZIP folder with the blend tools used in Part 1.
-Unzip the folder to use them.
+Unzip the folder to use them!

 2. The video `results_synthetic_only.mp4` has only 10% of frames of the video labeled.
 Almost invisible!
    We explained in our final report that we've run a a sccript `Part3/run_pred.py` that saves only the frames that had any detections.
 Afterwards in `Part3/refine.ipynb` we    run predictions on these frames to get annotated images and labels (automatically in yolo format).
-We
+We saved  the annotated images and labels in Part3/fine_tune/pseudo_v1 (we can't upload it due to weight restrictions)

 ## 📷 Video and Images and Prediction Scripts